Exodus 20—the Ten Suggestions ?

 Principles of Interpretation

 Theologian Philip Ryken offers us some excellent principles to use in interpreting the Law of Moses.
 As we review these ten short simple rules, we might initially think they are very simple and easy to keep.
 They provide an objective moral standard that is black and white, and most of us can easily agree to, but upon further review by surveying how they are interpreted and applied in the whole Bible, we find that they have amazing depth and complexity.
 The laws are perfect, but the problem is with us that we live in a fallen world, and we have sinful desires that have a corrupting influence on both our thoughts and actions.
 Sinful people living in a sinful world greatly complicate the law and make it difficult to distinguish right from wrong.
 Ryken uses a series of rules to interpret the law that I find helpful.
 First is the rule that the laws must be interpreted in the context of all of Scripture.
-What does the rest of the Bible say that is helpful?
-For instance, the King James Version interprets the sixth command as “Thou shall not kill”, but the rest of the Bible makes it clear that it means you must not murder.
+What does the rest of the Bible say that is helpful.
+For instance, the Kings James Version interprets the sixth command as “Thou shall not kill”, but the rest of the Bible makes it clear that it means you must not murder.
 Another example is the second command about idolatry.
 We might think that this is easy as we have no intention of carving up some weird image and bowing down to a block of wood, but Paul says in Ephesians 5:5 that greed is a form of idolatry.
 If we examine all the other passages about idolatry, we will find that idolatry includes anything that takes the place of God.
 Suddenly we realize that we also are in danger of placing our stuff, our business, or maybe even our family ahead of God.
 We also want to make commands like adultery and murder too simple.
 Jesus complicated these laws and involved us by saying that anyone who lusts in their heart commits adultery, or anyone who is very angry in his heart may be committing murder in God’s view.
 (Matt.
 5:21-22)

-The second rule of interpretation then may be called the INSIDE OUT RULE.
+The second rule of interpretation then may be called the inside out rule.
 The laws expect compliance and holiness internally as well as externally.
 Paul wrote in Romans 7:14 that the law is spiritual and applies to our soul and our body.
 I don’t know of any other code of ethics in any other religion that governs our internal thoughts and intentions.
 When Samuel went searching for the next king of Israel in 1 Samuel 16, God told him not to look at outward appearance only, because “I have rejected him, for God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart.”
 This judgment of the inner man is made obvious by the 10th Commandment, “Thou shall not covet (desire)”.
 This command deals with your thoughts and intentions, and what government can legislate that?
 Only God knows the heart of man, and He requires your whole- hearted obedience.

 The third rule of interpretation is the two-way rule.
 Each law has both a positive and a negative expectation so that if we are told not to lie, then we must also tell the whole truth.
 If we are told not to use God’s name in vain, then we are also being told to honor and praise God’s name.
 Suddenly, these laws become doubly hard to obey.
 What people want to do is follow the letter of the law, but the two-way rule means we also have to follow the spirit of the law.
-We must not partake in idolatry, but also we must believe in and exclusively worship the true God.
+We must not only not partake in idolatry, but also we must believe in and exclusively worship the true God.

 The next rule can be called the rule of categories.
 All ten commands represent a category of sin.
 They govern not just some specific sin, but everything that leads up to it and proceeds from it.
 When the Law says “You shall not murder”, it also includes those actions and thoughts that lead up to murder like drunk driving, intense hatred, fighting, etc. This rule of categories warns us not to commit what might seem like lesser sins that lead to bigger ones.
 David is a great example in 2 Samuel 11, where he committed adultery and eventually murder.
 In 2 Samuel 5:13, way before Bathsheba, David began accumulating women.
 If he liked them he took them, and he had the power as king to do so.
 Therefore, the sin of adultery with Bathsheba was preceded by lesser sins with unmarried women.